livearchivist/wesdottoday/_posts/2022-08-22-pour-one-out-for-your-homie.md

 A cancellation enabled her to get in a bit earlier for surgery.
 It was successful.

 Missy is at home, resting and healing.
-I've been primary (mostly without backup) with Charlie, while trying to manage work, home stuff, food, and more.
+I've been primary with Charlie, while trying to manage work, home stuff, food, and more.
 We've had a lot of support from my Mother-in-Law, my sister, our cousins (Joe!
 Kate - OMG Kate!), neighbors, friends, and tech twitter.

 Several people from Tech Twitter have helped with meals, or contributed to enable us to up the freqency our cleaner comes for a while until we get on our feet.